 According to Harley Finkelstein, the Chief Platform Officer at Shopify, you need three most important things to build a business — funding, talent, and users — all more geographically liberated than ever before.
 The present tech landscape is more of a geographic melting pot than the city of Palo Alto in California.

 "Over the last decade it has become much easier to build a global company outside Silicon Valley, or at least to get to a fairly large scale before opening an office there," Yevgen Sysoyev, founding and managing partner of AVentures Capital, a leading venture firm in Ukraine, told Yalantis.

 Read also: Mobile event application development price

 He recently has been a speaker at IDCEE international technology conference where six Ukrainian globally successful startups presented themselves.
 Interestingly, they all come from different environments — B2B space (BPMOnline, InvisibleCRM) to online services (Jooble, Depositphotos) to other verticals, such as payments (PaymentWall) or SaaS (Grammarly).

-What is surprisingly though, he said, is that most of these companies grew to a large scale without any venture funding, or were boostrapped.
+What is surprising though, he said, is that most of these companies grew to a large scale without any venture funding, or were bootstrapped.